 Now, he’s actively searching for a clue using a structure-guided screening process to investigate the mystery of how, exactly, psychedelics effect change.
 Once he finds these hypothetical drugs, the next step will be to test them in animals for an antidepressant effect, then humans.

-Roth says taking these drugs would feel akin to “microdosing,” a trend of taking small, sub-psychedelic doses of LSD or mushrooms.
+Roth says taking these drugs would feel akin to “microdosing,” a trend of taking small, sub-psychedelic doses of LSD or shrooms.
 But due to lack of research, the evidence to support its role in treating depression or anxiety is not much more than anecdotal at this point.

 “Lower doses, without the psychedelic experience, are beneficial too,” Dutch psychedelic researcher Kim Kuypers wrote in an August 2020 review of 14 LSD microdosing studies.
 But, she added, because the data rests on “small samples of mostly healthy, young volunteers, it is too early to draw conclusions about its therapeutic efficacy.”